Ms. Alina Fayaz is currently pursuing a Bachelor's in International Relations from National Defence University, Islamabad.

 Present in the Gojal region of Hunza Valley, Gilgit Baltistan, the Attabad Lake was a beautiful accident of nature that happened in January 2010 due to a regional landslide.
 In the region of Gilgit Baltistan, this lake has attracted many tourists and provides many tourist activities including jet-skiing, fishing, and boating.

-Since the birth of this beautiful lake was a result of a natural disaster, it has been given another name as well—the Attabad disaster.
-The 21-kilometer-long Attabad Lake in Hunza Valley is also a time called a juvenile as it had only existed since 2010.
+Since the birth of this beautiful lake resulted from a natural disaster, it has been given another name as well—the Attabad disaster.
+The 21-kilometre-long Attabad Lake in Hunza Valley is also a time called a juvenile as it has only existed since 2010.

 Karakoram Highway